IAS ACCEPTS ELECTRONIC PORTFOLIOS ONLY

 - The Associate Director of Students will send emails approving or denying requests by 5:00 p.m. the following Monday (i.e., the Monday of the fourth full week of classes).

 - If your request is approved, you must submit your portfolio by 5:00 p.m. on the fifth Friday of the quarter.
 (If you are granted an extension, the specific due date will be given to you.)
-Late portfolios will not be processed that quarter and you will not be able to officially graduate that quarter.
+Late portfolios will not be assessed for your degree completion.

 What happens if I am unable to either upload my portfolio or send a request by the deadline?
 Portfolios uploaded after the deadline will not be considered.
 Requests sent after the deadline will not be considered.
-You will not officially graduate until you complete all the requirements of your major, including this portfolio.
+You will not officially graduate until you complete all the requirements of your major.

 Majors using new portfolio guidelines